FelipeCostaBR/find_table/README.md

 * Embedded JS Templates _**3.1.5**_

-* Node-PostgreSQL Database _**8.5.0**_

 ## :calling: Features

-* Get a list nearby burger joints based on user's location
+* Get a list nearby burger joints based on user's location.

 * Access any one selected burger joints with a table available for booking.

 #### To Do:

-* Request and access the data of burger joints through Google Maps Places API
+* Request and access the data of burger joints through Google Maps Places API.

 * Utilize the data available from Google and create our own search results interface (opening times, restaurant images, etc.)

-* Implement a simple table booking system under the restaurant details page that connects to our database
+* Implement a simple booking functionality under the restaurant details page.

 ## :inbox_tray: Project Backlog

-* Displaying more than 20 search results upon accessing the map page
+* Displaying more than 20 search results upon accessing the map page.

-*
+* A table booking system within the app itself that connects to a database for our app.

+* Display the restaurant details page as a single page application (without refreshing the page.

 ## :bookmark: Attribution